nextcloud/documentation/deployment_recommendations/index.rst

     * Restart MySQL replication.

 * Authentication
-   User authentication can be used via one or several LDAP or AD directories.
+   User authentication via one or several LDAP or Active Directory servers.
    (See `User Authentication with LDAP`_  for information on configuring ownCloud to use LDAP and AD.)